-We recognise that the key uncertainties about future cost pressures remain, including escalating construction costs and high inflation.
+We recognise that the pandemic has continued to have a significant impact on the Cabinet's financial planning.
+Key uncertainties about future cost pressures remain, including escalating construction costs and high inflation.
 Continuous increasing costs for materials and sourcing of services and resources have impacted on the procurement and delivery of the City Deal programme.
-The review of the City Deal programme was made in February 2024.
+We understand that the review of the City Deal programme is currently underway and expected to be completed by August 2023.

-A balance of £1.39 million (combined of the funding carry forward balance and additional income from grants and receipts) has been carried forward into 2023/24 and will be used to meet agreed priorities.
+A balance of £1,083,641 (combined of the funding carry forward balance and additional income from grants and receipts) has been carried forward into 2022/23 and will be used to meet agreed priorities.

-Our work in 2023/24 will focus on:
+Our work in 2022/23 will focus on: